Kosai106/Kosai106/README.md

 ## Current projects

 - 🏔 Nordic-UI, a minimal Scandinavian-inspired UI system
-- 🎮 ModHub, a repository of video game mods and content
+- 🎮 NextBanana, a repository of video game mods and content
 - 🔖 LookBook, to be announced
 - 🗄️ UseBlocks, to be announced